philtrade/mpify/README.md

-### Overview
+## Overview

-**`mpify`** is a simple API to run function (the "target function") on a group of *ranked* processes via a single function call which *"spawns, executes, and terminates" the process group*.
-The parent process can also participate in the group, thus trivially catching output of its ranked target function.
+**`mpify`** is a simple API to launch a "target function" parallelly to multiple *ranked* processes via a single blocking call.
+By addressing a few practical issues:

-User can decorate the simplistic default behavior with *custom context manager* to setup/teardown environment or manage resources.
+   * freeing up **subprocess resources (e.g. Multiple GPU contexts)** upon completion,
+   * letting the **caller process to participate** as a ranked worker  (`parent_rank=N`),

-`mpify` is designed to work in Jupyter/IPython as well: locally defined functions and objects can be passed to the target function.
+   * **supporting `from X import *` and locally defined functions and objects in Jupyter to be accessible to the target function in subprocesses**,

-A Jupyter session can use a `mpify.TorchDDPCtx` to set up `torch` distributed data parallel (DDP) and participate as the rank-`0` process to train a model on multi-GPUs.
-Upon completion, *the trained model can be returned to the interactive Jupyter session*.
-For example:
+   * accepting user defined context manager to manage resources around the target function execution. (`ctx=your_context_manager`)

+`mpify` hopes to make multiprocess experiments in Jupyter notebook a little easier (although it works in batch script as well.):

+E.g. `fastai v2` users can train model using multiple GPUs in distributed data parallel (DDP), all inside Jupyter, without any IPython `%%` magic, or custom loop to handle asynchronous multiprocess results, or struggling to pass locally defined function to the training loop and get back trained Learner upon completion..... using the convenient wrapper `in_torchddp()`:

-#### To adapt [the `fastai v2` notebook on training `imagenette`](https://github.com/fastai/course-v4/blob/master/nbs/07_sizing_and_tta.ipynb) to train in DDP on 3 GPUs, in Jupyter.
+### To adapt [the `fastai v2` notebook on training `imagenette`](https://github.com/fastai/course-v4/blob/master/nbs/07_sizing_and_tta.ipynb) to train in DDP on 3 GPUs, in Jupyter.
 From:

 <img src="/images/imagenette_07_orig.png" height="270">